EpicAlbin03/Simple-Tab-Manager/README.md

 ### Windows

 - Open and close windows
-- Minmize and maximize windows
+- Minimize and maximize windows
 - Add new tab to window
 - Customize the title and color of the window (UI only)